sss-lehigh/SystemsTutorials/concurrent_ds/README.md

 ### Tutorial 1: Hand-Over-Hand Locking

-1. In this tutorial, we will use a technique called hand-over-hand (HoH) locking to transform the sequential binary search tree into a concurrent one.
+In this tutorial, we will use a technique called hand-over-hand (HoH) locking to transform the sequential binary search tree into a concurrent one.
 If you are unfamilar with the concept of HoH locking, please take a moment to read and understand slides 16-30 from the following source: https://courses.csail.mit.edu/6.852/08/lectures/Lecture21.pdf

-2. This tutorial will edit code in the `concurrent_ds/bst_tutorial/hoh_bst` directory.
+This tutorial will edit code in the `concurrent_ds/bst_tutorial/hoh_bst` directory.
 The code that is currently there is the sequential version of the binary search tree, which we previously spent time understanding.

-Please open the three files within this directory.
+We are now ready to make modifications to the code.

-1. Open node.h and add a mutex field.
-This enables fine-grained locking at the node-level via mutexes:
+1. Since we now need the ability to lock and unlock nodes, we must add a mutex field to the definition of a node.
+This enables fine-grained locking at the node-level via mutexes.
+Open `hoh_node.h` and change the definition to include a mutex called mtx:

 ```c++
 public:
     int key;